Last updated on July 13th, 2022 at 05:29 pm

-I’ve selected 5 of Jim’s photos to showcase what can go wrong from a food safety perspective in restaurants’ back-of-house.
-I have to be honest with you: I couldn’t bring myself to post some photos, as just looking at them made me gag!
-Can you say fecal-matter-covered-chicken??
+We’ve selected 5 of Jim’s photos to showcase what can go wrong from a food safety perspective in restaurants’ back-of-house.
+We have to be honest: we couldn’t bring ourselves to post some photos, as just looking at them made us never want to set foot in a restaurant again.

 Thanks, Jim, for permitting us to use your gross photos!

 This photo is like a Where’s Waldo book, except most of the sanitation hazards in this restaurant refrigerator are easy to spot!
 There are both raw and cooked items in here and none of them are covered.
 Cross-contamination!
 Did you notice the raw meat above cooked foods?
 Blood and meat juices can (and probably have) easily dripped onto ready-to-eat foods.
 Gross!

 Another food safety violation that you can’t see in by just looking at this photo is the temperature of this refrigerator — it’s room temp because it’s broken, but still being used!
 So not only was this restaurant storing food products unsafely, the refrigerator wasn’t keeping them cold!
 Storing foods at improper temperatures is a rookie mistake.
 And a major health risk!

 This is the trifecta of food safety fails all in one photo!

 Storing food this way will definitely get a restaurant a warning or temporary shut down from the Health Inspector!

 Food Safety Fail #2: Unsanitary Cooking Prep Area